torrejonv/teranode/docs/services/p2pLegacy.md

 In addition to the block database, the service maintains an in-memory peer database, tracking peers it receives / sends messages from /to.

+Also, note how the Blockchain client is used in order to wait for the node State to change to `RUNNING` state.
+For more information on this, please refer to the [State Management](../architecture/stateManagement.md)  documentation.

 ## 3. Data Model

 When we announce a teranode block, the format is: